cyberstarx/leetcode/README.md

-These are leetcode solutions using Python porgramming language.
+These are leetcode solutions using Python or Java porgramming languages.